Seqi/skyranger/README.md

 -   Click 'IMPORT ENTIRE POOL'
 -   Consider ensuring that "Use Character Pool Only" is selected if you wish only your custom soldiers to be selected in-game

+ ## Roadmap
+ Skyranger is no longer being actively developed, however there are some features that would be great to implement.

+ - Better handling of UTF-8 characters in soldier names.
+ - Weighting to customisation options to better reflect how XCOM 2 generates soldiers.

+ ## Contributing

+ There is a great amount of scope for improving Skyranger, and as such, any contributions are appreciated.